bangle-io/bangle-editor/core/api.md

 > {{Prosemirror.PluginSpec}} | [Plugins](#plugins)\[\] | (fn({ schema, specRegistry }) -> [Plugins](#plugins)) | undefined

 This is designed in a way to provide flexibility and extensibility when grouping multiple plugins under a {{core.link.Component}}.
-Please checkout the {{global.link.EditorOperationsGuide}} for a more hands on guide.
+Please checkout this [example](/docs/examples/exporting-data#persisting-to-local-storage) on how to create a small plugin or read the source code of some of the core components.

 ### Plugin